jonahlyn/dashboard/README.md

-## Troubleshooting
+## Troubleshooting and Maintenance

+### Services

-Check the status of nginx and the gunicorn application services:
+Start, stop, or check the status of nginx and the gunicorn application services:

 ```
-sudo systemctl status nginx
+sudo systemctl [start|stop|status] nginx
-sudo systemctl status gunicorn.socket
+sudo systemctl [start|stop|status] gunicorn.socket
 ```

+### Application

 Log files are located at:
   - access_log: `/var/log/nginx/access.log`
   - error_log: `/var/log/nginx/error.log`

+### Database

+A user with sudo privileges can make a connection to the database using the mysql cli.
+Note: credentials can be found in `/root/.my.cnf`

+1. Type `sudo su -` and enter the user's password.
+2. Connect to mysql using the cli: `mysql -u root`

+### Changing Passwords

+1. Change the vault password in `.vault_pass.txt`
+2. Execute `ansible-vault encrypt_string`.
+3. Enter a new password string followed by `control+d`.
+3. Copy and paste the encrypted string into `provisioner/vars/main.yml`.

 ## Development Server